securesoph/securesoph/README.md

 ### 💻 Tech Nerd
 I’m always on the lookout for the latest in tech and software.
 From coding to learning new tools, staying ahead in the ever-evolving tech world is my passion.

-### 🐧 Linux User
+### 🐧 Kali Linux User
-I’m really into Linux – it’s super flexible and powerful, and I use it to boost my cybersecurity skills and make my development process smoother.
+I’m really into Kali Linux – it’s super flexible and powerful, and I use it to boost my cybersecurity skills and make my development process smoother.

 ### 🍏 macOS User
-In addition to Linux, I use macOS to manage my projects and delve into cybersecurity challenges.
+In addition to Kali Linux, I use macOS to manage my projects and delve into cybersecurity challenges.

-## Skills & Expertise
+## My Skills & Expertise 🤪

 - **Languages**: Python
 - **Tools**: John the Ripper, Nmap, Wireshark, Metasploit
-- **Operating Systems**: Linux, macOS
+- **Operating Systems**: Kali Linux, macOS